paw27182/cuisineimageclassifier-jupyter/README.md

 # 1. What you can do

-* 写真イメージの分類器を生成し，この分類器を用いて写真イメージを分類できます<br>
-  To create an image-classifier model, and predict images by the model.
+* To create an image-classifier model, and predict images by the model.

 <br>